alexravi/Montra/README.md

 ## Acknowledgements

-Montra was created by Alex Ravi as a personal project and is provided as an open-source application for others to use and learn from.
+Montra was created by Alex, Varun, Bhavana, Likhita as a Coding Club project and is provided as an open-source application for others to use and learn from.
 The project utilizes the Flutter framework and various other open-source libraries and tools, to which the author expresses gratitude.

 Special thanks to the Flutter and Dart communities for their valuable contributions and support.